apes-suite/musubi-source/examples/tutorials/tut_01_mus_config.md

 Finally, the physical time step size $dt$ required in the `physics` table.
 It is computed either by acoustic or diffusive scaling.
-In acoustic scaling, the time step $dt$ is computed from speed of sound or velocity so that the Mach ($Ma$) number is fixed across different element sizes.
+In acoustic scaling, the time step $dt$ is computed from the speed of sound or velocity so that the Mach ($Ma$) number is fixed across different element sizes.
-Thus, when conducting grid convergences study with acoustic scaling, the Mach number,  lattice speed of sound and lattice velocity remains constant while lattice viscosity and relaxation parameter changes.
+Thus, when conducting grid convergence studies with acoustic scaling, the Mach number, lattice speed of sound and lattice velocity remains constant while lattice viscosity and relaxation parameter changes.

 ```lua